icing/mod_md/README.md

 ## Status

-The plan is to backport the module and all the neccessary patches into the next 2.4.x release of Apache httpd.
+The plan is to backport the module and all the necessary patches into the next 2.4.x release of Apache httpd.
 That will be at least revision 2.4.30.
 And I will push for it to come out this year.
 Time will tell.

 For the impatient and danger seekers: what you find here is a copy of what lives inside the Apache httpd ```trunk``` repository.
 While people find an occasional